 Employee Carpool Preferred Program

-The PREFERRED carpool program includes an application process, which among other things, asks you to list the members of the carpool.
-Once completed, you can park in designated carpool spaces (as available) in any lot(s)/deck(s) for which your primary driver’s permit is valid.
+The PREFERRED carpool program includes an application process, which among other things, asks you to list the other member of the carpool.
+Once completed, you can park in designated carpool spaces (as available) in any lot(s)/deck(s) for which the driver’s permit is valid.
 Details below.

 How to Apply